 tip

-- SHT36 LIS3DH comes pre-programmed with the Katapult firmware for CAN connection at a rate of 1M
+- The SHT36 LIS3DH comes pre-programmed with the Katapult firmware for CAN connection at a rate of 1M

-- Katapult Firmware Burning
+- Katapult Firmware Burn

-Firmware Burning Instructions
+Firmware Burn Instructions

 - CAN needs to be connected using